Sustainability

 Efforts to encourage male employees to take childcare leave

-BIL has set a goal of increasing the percentage of male employees taking two or more weeks of childcare leave to at least 60% by 2025 and the percentage of male employees taking a total of four or more weeks of childcare leave to at least 30% by FY2025.
-To achieve this goal and support diverse work styles, BIL has organized career communities for male employees on the subject of balancing work and childcare since FY2018, in which a total of 61 employees have participated.
-This career community is for male employees who have returned from childcare leave and those who are considering taking childcare leave to discuss their careers and work styles before and after taking the leave.
-Not only male employees who are planning to take childcare leave, but also their superiors and female employees are welcome to participate, providing an opportunity for the entire company to deepen their understanding of male employees taking childcare leave.
+BIL has set a goal of increasing the percentage of male employees taking two or more weeks of childcare leave to at least 60% and the percentage of male employees taking a total of four or more weeks of childcare leave to at least 30% by FY2025.
+To achieve this goal, BIL organized "career communities" between FY2018 to FY2021, for roundtable discussions with male employees on the subject of balancing work and childcare with those who have experience taking childcare leave, in which a total of 61 employees participated.

 Brother Industries, Ltd.

-In the future, I would like to actively share my experience of childcare leave with those around me and provide support to other members who are considering taking childcare leave, so that more people at my workplace will take childcare leave.
+In the future, I would like to actively share my experience of childcare leave with my colleagues and provide support to those who are considering taking it so that more people at my workplace will take childcare leave.

 Reduction of Long Working Hours